exoad/yttriuslang.c/README.txt

 The Yttrius SDK provides the runtime required for platform independency along with binary generation.
-This runtime wrapper is distributed under GPL-3.0 and you can modify and redistribute under the terms of the GPL-3.0 license agreement.
+This runtime wrapper is distributed under C-License and you can modify and redistribute under the terms of the C-License license agreement.

 The Yttrius Language entitles full freedom and control to the programmer.
 Without a standard for coding conventions,